akopcz2/redlert/README.md

 # REDLERT

 ## Initial Steps
-Create a .env file like the following
+Create a .env file in your root directory like the following
 ``` html
 PORT= Desired Port number of process
 HOST= Desired Host to watch for uptime
 INTERVAL=60000 ( Defaults to crawl every minute)
 ```

-## How to start start
+## How to start
 ```js
 npm run start
 ```